Looking for PPP funding? Apply for your first or second PPP loan here.

 Chase Performance Business Checking

 As we mentioned, the Chase Performance Business Checking account offers a little more than the Business Complete Checking account, and therefore might be a better fit for certain businesses—especially those that want higher activity allowances and free wiring capabilities.
 This Chase account includes 250 fee-free transactions every month, as well as fee-free cash deposits of up to $20,000 monthly.
 After these thresholds have been reached, you’ll pay $0.40 per transaction and $2.50 for every $1,000 deposited in cash.
-Additionally, with the Performance account, unlike the Complete account, you’ll be able to accept unlimited incoming wires (domestic or international) with no associated fees.
-If you want to send outgoing wires, you’ll have two free every month, and then you’ll pay a standard wiring fee depending on how and where you send the wire.

-With these expanded capabilities you’ll face a higher monthly service fee: $30.
-Whereas it only takes a $2,000 daily balance to waive the Complete Business Checking account fee, it will take a minimum average daily balance of $35,000 to waive the Performance account service fee.
 Other than these differences, the remainder of the Performance account features are the same as the Chase Complete account.
 Just as you get with the Complete checking account, the Performance checking account gives you access to: Chase ATMs, online and mobile banking, and free business debit cards.

 Open a Chase Performance Account

-Bank of America Business Advantage Checking
+Bank of America Business Advantage Relationship Checking

-Just like the Chase Performance Business Checking account, the BofA Business Advantage Checking account might better suit the needs of businesses that need more monthly allowances as well as included wiring capabilities.
+Just like the Chase Performance Business Checking account, the BofA Business Advantage Relationship Checking account might better suit the needs of businesses that need more monthly allowances as well as included wiring capabilities.

-On again, like the Chase Performance account, the Bank of America Advantage account has more free transactions and a greater cash deposit allowance than the Fundamentals account.
-With Advantage Checking, you receive 500 free transactions per month and up to $20,000 in cash deposits.
-The post-free transaction fees are the same as the Fundamentals account: $0.45 per transaction and $0.30 per $100 cash deposit.
+The post-free transaction fees are the same as the Advantage Fundamentals account: $0.45 per transaction and $0.30 per $100 cash deposit.
 Additionally, the BofA Advantage account will give you the ability to accept incoming wires (domestic and international) at no cost.
 Outgoing wires, on the other hand, will cost $35 for domestic and $45 for international.

 • Maintain an average monthly balance of $15,000 or more

-The Bank of America Advantage Checking account also gives you access to BofA ATMs, online and mobile banking, business and employee debit cards, as well as seamless QuickBooks integration at no extra cost.
+The Bank of America Advantage Relationship Checking account also gives you access to BofA ATMs, online and mobile banking, business and employee debit cards, as well as seamless QuickBooks integration at no extra cost.
 Furthermore, if you want to open a Bank of America Business Advantage Savings account or second checking account, you can do both with no additional monthly fee.

 Once again, there are many comparable features when considering these two Bank of America vs. Chase business checking account options.
 Bank of America still offers 2x the amount of free transactions.
-Additionally, although both Chase and Bank of America have essentially the same service fee for these accounts, BofA offers four ways to waive the fee, compared to Chase’s one.
+Additionally, although both Chase and Bank of America have essentially the same service fee for these accounts, BofA offers two ways to waive the fee, compared to Chase’s one.

-However, with the Performance and Advantage accounts, Chase and BofA have the same free cash deposit threshold as well as incoming wire policy.
-In terms of outgoing wires, Chase provides Performance account holders with two free per month, whereas Bank of America does not.
 Moreover, Chase’s transaction and cash deposit fees after you’ve used your free allowances are both lower than Bank of America’s.
-All things considered, however, Chase Performance Business Checking and Bank of America Advantage Checking are both viable bank account options for businesses that require more transaction allowances than the Complete and Fundamentals accounts.
+All things considered, however, Chase Performance Business Checking and Bank of America Advantage Relationship Checking are both viable bank account options for businesses that require more transaction allowances than the Complete and Advantage Fundamentals accounts.

 Chase Platinum Business Checking